killerbootz/killerbootz.github.io/_posts/2018-11-14-SolidState.md

 So after clunking around for a bit in the shell trying a couple of different escape attempts, there was no joy.
 I ended up coming across [this slide](https://speakerdeck.com/knaps/escape-from-shellcatraz-breaking-out-of-restricted-unix-shells?slide=9 "rbash escape") from SecTalks Melbourne 2016 that detailed using the __-t__ switch to execute commands before the restricted shell is set on the account.
 Using this method I was able to execute a vi session on the mindy account, set the shell using __:set shell=/bin/bash__ then __:shell__ and I was freeeeeeeeeeee!!

+After completing this CTF I looked at a couple of walkthroughs and noticed that some others took the more-or-less obvious route of going back to the JAMES smtpd RCE from earlier (now that we have credentials it makes execution of commands much easier, this a new shell could be spawned using that method), but either method works.